Sadhna (film): Casting

-For the lead role of Champa bai, who is a prostitute, the initial consideration for that role was actress Nimmi, but she hesitated to enact a role of a prostitute and rejected the offer, which was instrumental in her career decline by the late 1950s.
+For the lead role of Champa bai, who is a prostitute, the initial consideration for that role was actress Nimmi, but she hesitated to enact a role of a prostitute and rejected the offer.
 Later, actress Vyjayanthimala, who previously worked with B.R.
 Chopra in Naya Daur (1957), agreed to be part of the film immediately after hearing the script from the director.
 Furthermore, Yash Chopra, the younger brother of B.R.
 Chopra, was an assistant director during the making of Sadhna.
 B. R. Chopra later gave him his break as a director the next year with Dhool Ka Phool (1959).

 Soundtrack

 The film's soundtrack was composed by Datta Naik, who had a breakthrough this album.
 Later on, he composed some of the best Bollywood songs in the film Dhool Ka Phool (1957) and Aag Aur Daag (1970).

 The lyrics were provided by Sahir Ludhianvi and the vocals were provided by Lata Mangeshkar, Mohammed Rafi, S. Balber (musician)|S. Balber, Geeta Dutt and Asha Bhosle.